YXNTU/EHRStruct/README.md

 > 🔴 **Note:** For evaluating Gemini and GPT models, please refer to the corresponding API call examples in `Gemini/LLMCaller.py` and `Openai/LLMCaller.py`.

-### SEMaster Evaluation
+### EHRMaster Evaluation

-Our work shows that SEMaster performs particularly well on **Data-Driven tasks**.
+Our work shows that EHRMaster performs particularly well on **Data-Driven tasks**.
 We therefore release the evaluation setup for these tasks.

 ```bash
 cd EHRMaster